mrseanryan/gpt-diff/README.md

 ## Features

 - compare 2 files, generate a natural language summary (markdown) of their differences
+  - any text file
+  - PDF files: can specify a page range
   - alternatively, process a single 'diff' file such as the output of `git diff`
 - output in a different langauge
 - uses a local LLM (via Ollama) for maximum privacy